Jannik Steimle

 In August 2019, Steimle joined UCI WorldTeam as a stagiaire for the second half of the season.
 In mid-September Steimle signed a two-year contract with the team, and a few days later won his first race, the Kampioenschap van Vlaanderen, after a solo effort with 10 km to go.
 In October 2020, he was named in the startlist for the 2020 Vuelta a España.

+He announced his retirement in November 2025, saying that the birth of his son had made him "think differently" about the risks of competing in the sport.